concur/developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

 * Maintains consistency between SAP Concur solutions and the ERP:
   * FIS requires a post of the status of the ERP integration back into the SAP Concur solution, per report or invoice.
 If there is a failure at the ERP, the app will update the affected report or invoice with an error message.
 The customer will initiate corrective action from within the SAP Concur processor tool.
 The result is that no expense report or invoice will advance until it can be integrated into the ERP.

+    >**Note**: This process is a change for existing SAP Concur customers who are not accustomed to this awareness between their ERP and SAP Concur solutions.

-  * For existing customers, enabling FIS also requires change management discussions regarding expense reports and invoices in process during the switch.
+  * For existing SAP Concur customers, enabling FIS also requires change management discussions regarding expense reports and invoices in process during the switch.
 Any report created after FIS is enabled will flow to FIS and not the extract file.
 Reports still in process when FIS is enabled will be accounted for only via the extract file.
 Customers need to manage their existing integration until those reports or invoices are completely processed.

->   **Note**: This process is a change for existing customers who are not accustomed to this awareness between their ERP and SAP Concur solutions.

 * Real-time integration into the ERP:
   * You will obtain final approved spend data throughout the day and post it to the ERP instead of waiting for the file-based interval to occur once per day.